A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: The NPNC-ends

 The following theorem requires a Zariski density condition for the center.
 We question whether this assumption can be dropped.
 If the fundamental group is virtually abelian, this will be true.

 \begin{theorem}[Theorem 1.1 of \cite{End3}] Let $\mathcal{O}$ be a strongly tame properly convex real projective orbifold.
-Assume that the holonomy group of $\mathcal{O}$ is strongly irreducible. \begin{itemize} \item Let $\tilde E$ be an NPCC p-R-end. \item Let $K$ be the convex $n-i_{0}-1$-dimensional domain that is the space of $i_{0}$-dimensional affine spaces foliating the universal cover $\tilde \Sigma_{\tilde E}$ of the end orbifold $\Sigma_{\tilde E}$. \end{itemize} We assume that \begin{itemize} \item a virtual center of $\bGamma_{\tilde E}$ goes to a Zariski dense subgroup of the virtual center of the group $\Aut(K)$ of projective automorphisms of $K$ and \item the p-end fundamental group $\pi_{1}(\tilde E)$ satisfies the weak middle-eigenvalue condition for NPCC-ends. \end{itemize} Then $\tilde E$ is a quasi-joined-shaped p-R-end. \end{theorem}
+Assume that the holonomy group of $\mathcal{O}$ is strongly irreducible. \begin{itemize} \item Let $\tilde E$ be an NPNC p-R-end. \item Let $K$ be the convex $n-i_{0}-1$-dimensional domain that is the space of $i_{0}$-dimensional affine spaces foliating the universal cover $\tilde \Sigma_{\tilde E}$ of the end orbifold $\Sigma_{\tilde E}$. \end{itemize} We assume that \begin{itemize} \item a virtual center of $\bGamma_{\tilde E}$ goes to a Zariski dense subgroup of the virtual center of the group $\Aut(K)$ of projective automorphisms of $K$ and \item the p-end fundamental group $\pi_{1}(\tilde E)$ satisfies the {transverse weak middle eigenvalue} condition for NPNC-ends. \end{itemize} Then $\tilde E$ is a {quasi-joined} p-R-end. \end{theorem}

 We will discuss the idea of the proof: First we discuss the case when $N_K$ is discrete.
 Here, $N$ is virtually abelian and is conjugate to a discrete cocompact subgroup of a subgroup of an $i_{0}$-dimensional cusp group.
 Here, each fiber $\Pi^{-1}_{K}(x), x \in K^{o}$ covers a compact $(i_{0}+1)$-dimensional orbifold.
 The fibers have complete-affine structures of an affine space of dimension $i_{0}+1$.
-By proper-convexity of $\torb$, the inequality of Proposition \ref{prop-eigSI} and Theorem \ref{thm-mainaffine} imply that the fibers are $i_{0}+1$-dimensional horoballs.
+By {the proper-convexity} of $\torb$, the inequality of Proposition \ref{prop-eigSI} and Theorem \ref{thm-mainaffine} imply that the fibers are $i_{0}+1$-dimensional horoballs.
 Hence, by taking a Zariski closure and Malcev's results, there exists an $i_{0}$-dimensional partial parabolic group as described by $\CN$ in equation \eqref{eqn-nilmatstd}.
 Then $\bGamma_{\tilde E}$ then virtually normalizes $\CN$.
-By computations involving the normalization conditions, we show that the above exact sequence is in a block form virtually by Proposition \ref{prop-decomposition}, and we show that the p-R-ends are a joined p-R-end or a quasi-joined p-R-end.
+By computations involving the normalization conditions, we show that the above exact sequence is in a block form virtually by Proposition \ref{prop-decomposition}, and we show that the p-R-ends are {joined p-R-ends or quasi-joined p-R-ends.}

 We discuss the case when $N_K$ is not discrete.
 Here, there is a foliation by $i_{0}$-dimensional complete-affine spaces as above.
 The space of leaves has a transversal Hilbert metric induced from $K^{o}$.
 We can modify the Hilbert metric to a transversal Riemannian metric to make the foliation into a Riemannian foliation.
 (See \cite{End3}).
 The leaf closures are compact submanifolds $V_l$ by the theory of Molino \cite{Mol} on Riemannian foliations.
 These are fibers in some singular fibrations.
 We use some estimate of Proposition \ref{prop-eigSI} to show that each leaf is of polynomial growth.
 This shows that the identity component of the closure of $N_K$ is abelian and $\pi_1(V_l)$ for above fiber $V_{l}$ is solvable using the work of Carri\`ere \cite{Car}.
 One can then take the syndetic closure to obtain a bigger group that act transitively on each leaf.
 We find a normal $i_{0}$-dimensional cusp group acting on each leaf transitively.
 Then we show that the p-R-end also splits virtually by Proposition \ref{prop-decomposition}.